RenzoTsai/Human-Pose-Estimation/README.md

 # Human-Pose-Estimation
-This is a Undergraduate Final Year Project at UCAS.
+This is an Undergraduate Final Year Project by Runze Cai.
 The goal of this FYP is to detect certain human behaviors based on OpenPose.

+There are two main applications.
+The first one is Fall Detection, and the second is Bad Posture of Watching TV Detection.

+You may start to run the two applications with the following guide, and you can e-mail me <cai@m.runze.xyz> if you meet any question.

 ## Quick Start